Our Role & Responsibility to the Public

 A person engages in unauthorized practice when they perform a restricted activity without being registered as the type of health professional who has been granted authority to provide that restricted activity as part of their services.

 CHCPBC also takes the unauthorized use of a title reserved by law for health professionals we regulate seriously.
-Reserved titles are a central and critical public protection element of British Columbia’s health professions regulatory framework.
-For more information about reserved titles in British Columbia, and to see which titles are reserved for CHCPBC registrants, please visit the Title Protection page on the B.C.
-Ministry of Health website.
+Reserved titles are a central and critical public protection element of BC’s health professions regulatory framework.
+For more information about reserved titles in BC, and to see which titles are reserved for CHCPBC registrants, please visit the Title Protection page on the BC Ministry of Health website.

 In addition, health professionals who fail to renew their registration become non-registrants, and if they continue to practise after their registration has lapsed or been cancelled, then they are conducting unauthorized practice and unlawfully using a reserved title, and therefore are subject to legal action.